f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab02.rst

 When
 using the UDF blueprint, most of these have been pre-configured for you.
-The only exception is the default route, which will be explicitly addressed in a later section.
+The only exception is the default route, which will be explicitly configured in a later section.

 .. note:: There are no additional hands-on steps that need to be taken by the student before proceeding to the next section.
 The information below is intended to provide additional context on the pre-requisites for a production environment.